 - Public interest – to enable teaching and research, which delivers a public and societal benefit

-- Legitimate interest – in processing personal data to fulfil the purposes scheduled above, the College being satisfied that this interest is not overridden by your data privacy rights and freedoms.
+- Legitimate interest – in processing personal data to fulfil the purposes scheduled above, the College being satisfied that this interest is not overridden by your data privacy rights and freedoms

-Privacy legislation gives you a number of rights to decide how your personal data is collected and processed.
+Privacy legislation gives you have a number of rights to decide how your personal data is collected and processed.
 Details of these are contained within the general information on our website.